alpyaldaz/Needo/THESIS_DEV_LOG.md

 **Academic Justification:**
 * **Scope Management & MVP Focus:** The deliberate exclusion of complex media handling in favor of robust text-based management illustrates effective project scoping and prioritization, ensuring the core marketplace loop remains stable and demonstrable for the thesis defense.

+## Phase 25: Final Engineering Polish & Audit

+### Action: Real-time Batch Optimizations & Codebase Review
+**Implementation Pipeline:**
+1.  **Atomic Chat Writes:** Refactored the `sendMessage` function to utilize Firestore `WriteBatch`.
+This ensures that creating a new message document and updating the parent chat room's `lastMessage` preview occur simultaneously, guaranteeing UI data consistency across the application.
+2.  **Server Timestamping:** Standardized all temporal data generation to use `FieldValue.serverTimestamp()` instead of local device time, eliminating chronological anomalies caused by timezone differences or incorrect local client clocks.
+3.  **Academic Linting & Formatting:** Conducted a final rigorous codebase audit (`dart analyze`), ensuring 100% compliance with Clean Architecture naming conventions (`Entity` vs `Model`), removing legacy dead code, and standardizing inline documentation.

+**Academic Justification:**
+* **Data Consistency & Atomicity:** Upgrading the chat system to use `WriteBatch` proves a strong understanding of distributed systems challenges.
+It prevents scenarios where a message is saved but the inbox preview fails to update due to network latency, ensuring strict AC (Atomicity & Consistency) compliance within a NoSQL context.